Proxy Detection Tool: How It Works and Why It Matters

-Want to get a glimpse of what SEON can tell from just your IP?
-Enter it in the field below to test our free proxy and VPN detection tool:
+Want to get a glimpse of what SEON can tell from an IP?
+Click in the field below to test our proxy and VPN detection tool:

 What Is Proxy Detection?

-Proxy detection is a process where businesses attempt to understand how online users connect to their websites.
+Proxy detection is the process of identifying whether a user’s connection is being routed through a proxy, VPN, or similar anonymization technology.
 It is beneficial for catching harmful agents who spoof their connection details in order to commit fraudulent activities.

 Proxies aren’t only used by fraudsters.
 Privacy enthusiasts rely on them to connect to the web.
 Plus, proxies can increase network speed by saving bandwidth or compressing traffic.